 Alprazolam impacts brain function, specifically the production of gamma-Aminobutyric acid (GABA).
 GABA is a neurotransmitter that is responsible for communication between neurons.
 When the brain becomes stimulated, e.g., feelings of anxiety, the neurons will fire flat out.
 It has significant calming effects on the neurons.
 Metabolism of alprazolam depends on the user and whether it’s the first time/infrequent use or not.
 The body processes medication, toxins, etc., in the liver and kidneys.

-How Long Does Xanax Stay in the Body?
+How Long Does Xanax Stay in Your System?

-How Long Does Xanax Stay in Blood?
+How Long Does It Stay in Blood?

-How Long Does Xanax Stay in Hair?
+How Long Does It Stay in Hair?

 Hair analysis is one of the most reliable methods of testing.
 One can detect usage over a period of time, not just the last time.
 Evidence of the drug can be found in the hair sample up to a 3-month period.
 This is not the best way to test for recent ingestion as the medicine needs time to settle within the body.

-Factors That Influence Metabolism of Xanax
+Factors That Influence Benzodiazepine Metabolism

-How to Get Xanax Out of System?
+How to Get Benzodiazepines Out of the System?